 Performers: The Rockettes

-For early risers, there is the chance to witness a gospel church service in the Harlem neighbourhood.
-We return to the Lincoln Center.
-Pulitzer prize winning playwright is best now to Australian audiences through Disgraced, which played in Sydney and Melbourne in 2016.
-Junk is set in New York in 1985.
-The play revolves around the murky dealings of Robert Merkin, the resident genius of the upstart investment firm Sacker.
-“Hailed as ’America’s Alchemist,’” the producers say, “his proclamation that ’debt is an asset’ has propelled him to dizzying heights.
-Set over 30 years ago, this is a play about how, while most of us weren’t watching, money became the only thing of real value.”
+For early risers, there is the chance to witness a gospel church service in the Harlem neighbourhood and tour some of the sights in northern Manhattan.
+We return to the Lincoln Center for a matinee performance of Junk.
+Ayad Akhtar is best known to Australian audiences through Disgraced, which played in Sydney and Melbourne in 2016.
+Junk revolves around the murky dealings of Robert Merkin, the resident genius of the upstart investment firm Sacker.
+Set over 30 years ago, this is a play about how, “while most of us weren’t watching, money became the only thing of real value.”
 This evening we farewell New York with the dining highlight of the tour – a degustation dinner at Eleven Madison Park, a Michelin three-star restaurant regularly ranked in the world’s top 10.
 (B, D)

 Venue: Vivian Beaumont Theater, Lincoln Center